 Keep travel costs in mind when drawing up your study overseas budget.
 Figure out what public transport options you have in your host country and look at daily/weekly costs to give you a rough idea of what you'll need to spend.
 Taking a quick flight home for the holidays may not be possible once you're overseas.
 You may also need to get approval from your host and home institutions before planning a visit home.
 Travel costs may be covered within certain projects but it will depend on the distance between your home and host University.

 Will you need to take out a different mobile phone plan overseas?
 What electronic adapters will you need for your laptop and other electronic items?
 Will you have to pay to ship your belongings to your host country?
 All of these, and more, may be unexpected costs.
 Do some research and think about what you'll need to do to make sure you have everything set up and working when you move to a different country.

 Make sure you can enjoy all that your host country has to offer by having funds available for day trips and other excursions that you'll want to take part in while studying abroad.
 You'll want to enjoy your experience as much as you can, so keep a little extra cash for special and spontaneous occasions!

 ATTENTION WELSH STUDENTS!

 If you are a Welsh student and would like to go out on a study abroad opportunity you can now apply for a travel grant!
-You would simply need to complete the course abroad form and if you are successful you would pay the first £303 of your travel expenses and get a grant for the rest.
+You would simply need to complete the course abroad form and if you are successful you could receive funding towards your travel expenses .
 Find out more: http://www.studentfinancewales.co.uk

 Please check your specific project for details on what funding may be available for you.
 If you have any queries you can email us at email@example.com